girishshankaran/HadoopHA/README.md

  3. pip install ansible

 ## Limitations ##
-- It can accept only up to 4 nodes
+- It can accept only up to a maximum of 4 nodes
 - Number of data nodes should be 2
 - Number of namenodes should be 2